 Rachel founded Crossroads Farm in 1998, after working and showing for several hunter/jumper barns in Arizona and the Midwest for over 15 years.
 She saw a need for an "A" Circuit barn in the East Valley, that catered to teaching Juniors and Amateurs all-around horsemanship, in addition to riding and showing.
-Rachel was President of the Arizona Hunter Jumper Association for 2 terms, and is currently a member of the United States Equestrian Federation, the United States Hunter Jumper Association, and the Arizona Hunter Jumper Association.
+Rachel was President of the Arizona Hunter Jumper Association for two terms, and is currently a member of the United States Equestrian Federation, the United States Hunter Jumper Association, and the Arizona Hunter Jumper Association as well as a USHJA certified trainer.
 Her students and horses have captured many year-end awards with the USEF, AHJA, and USHJA.
 Some of the highlights include winning the Sallie B. Wheeler Yearling Hunter Breeding Championship West Coast, coming in 3rd in the International Hunter Futurity Finals in Kentucky in the under saddle, winning the International Hunter Futurity West Coast Reserve Championship, qualifying Juniors for the National Junior Hunter Championship as well as the National Pony Finals, and numerous year-end Championships in the rated Hunter/Jumper Divisions, from Baby Greens, to 2nd Year Greens, to Junior Hunters, to Junior/Amateur Jumpers.
-Rachel graduated from Arizona State University in 1992.
-It’s great to have a fellow Sun Devil as our coach and mentor and has been the coach since 2009.
-Rachel has her own facility and dedicates a lot of her time to the team.
-Rachel is a USHJA certified trainer.

 Haley Reeves Assistant Coach